List of Gintama characters

 The characters from the anime and manga series Gintama were created by Hideaki Sorachi.
 The story is set in Edo, the "Land of the Samurai", which has been invaded by aliens named Amanto, who subsequently coexist with humans.
 Despite the time, there are various advanced technologies and even spaceships which allow people to travel across space.
 Although the series' story is commonly episodic, there are also a few story arcs which are developed through various chapters.

-The story starts with teenager Shinpachi Shimura who is saved from a group of Amanto attacking him by the samurai Gintoki Sakata.
-Shinpachi is amazed with Gintoki and decides to start working with him as a freelancer in order to learn "the ways of the samurai" while he helps Gintoki in work to pay the monthly rent from where he lives.
-Both also meet Kagura, a young Amanto girl who belongs to the Yato Clan, one of the strongest Amanto races.
-The three of them become known as "Yorozuya" and while they work as freelancer, they also come to meet Gintoki's former comrades during the Amanto's invasion such as the terrorist Kotaro Katsura as well as Shinsuke Takasugi, a major antagonist throughout the series.
-They also encounter several times the police force Shinsengumi, who normally ally with Yorozuya in their works, since they commonly involve dangerous criminals.

 When creating the series, Sorachi developed various characters based on the historical Shinsengumi, which he is a fan of.
 Additionally, other characters from the series are also based on real people.
 The characters from the series have also been features in pieces of merchandise based on their appearances as well as video games.
 Response to the characters has commonly been mixed, with various publication praising the comedy situations and criticizing the artwork used in the series.